dosterevan/Anagram-Web-Server/README.md

 ### How do I run the tests?
 The `tests` directory contains a test suite for the `src` package.
 There's a `run_tests.sh`, which you can run in your container while it's running.
 However, it is not required, since you will not be changing anything in `src`.

-## Grading Rubric

-* If your code works as expected: 100 points.
-This includes:
-	* AJAX in the frontend (`vocab.html`)
-	* Logic in the backend (`flask_vocab.py`)
-	* Frontend to backend interaction (with correct requests and responses) between `vocab.html` and `flask_vocab.py`.
-	* Basically the webpage should handle validation WITHOUT any refreshes.
-* If the game isn't fully functional as described, **40 point** will be docked.

-* If messages are not displayed correctly in the webpage, 30 points will be docked.
-Expected behavior is notifying whether (a) the word typed is not in the vocabulary, or (b) the word cannot be made from the anagram; and in the case of a match, the word should be written somewhere along with the rest of the matched words.

-* If none of the functionalities work, 30 will be assigned assuming
-    * `credentials.ini` is submitted with the correct URL of your repo,
-    * `Dockerfile` builds without any errors, and an instance runs without crashing.
-    * `Dockerfile` and `README` are updated with your name and email.

-* If the `Dockerfile` doesn't run, build or is missing, 5 will be assigned.

-* If `credentials.ini` is not submitted or the repo is not found, 0 will be assigned.

 ## Authors